alacrity-ai/shipwright-survivors/README.md

 TODOS:
+  - [ ] Completely clearing a Vortex Incident should end it immediately
   - [ ] Investigate if minimap icons are cached, if not, cache them
+  - [ ] Opening save game in one resolution, then switching, breaks loading until refresh
   - [ ] Todos, add difficulty level selection to mission selection.
     - [ ] Difficulty scaling should scale enemy quantity, and enemy power.
 1.5 Power, 1.0 density = elite, 1.0 power 0.75 density = hard, 0.5 power 0.5 density = normal
     - [ ] Diffuculty should also scale the amount of cores received in mission debriefing